-Croatia: HEP’s cogeneration project gets green light6.
-November 2020. / SEE Energy News
+Croatia: HEP’s cogeneration project gets green light, SEE Energy News

 HEP’s cogeneration project in Osijek received a green light from the Ministry of Economy and Sustainable Development.

 Namely, the Ministry accepted the preliminary environmental impact assessment study for the project.
 HEP is planning to build a new cogeneration plant within its existing combined cycle power plant in Osijek, which was built between 1976 and 1985.

 The new combined cycle plant will have 85 MW electricity output and 60 MW thermal output, with the total net efficiency of more than 88 %.
 The combined unit will consist of one gas turbine with the nominal power output of 60 MW and one steam turbine with power output of 25 MW.
 The expected operational life of the plant is 25 years.